MinecraftForge/Documentation/docs/events/intro.md

 Results
 -------

-Some events have an `Event.Result`, a result can be one of three things, `DENY` which stops the event, `DEFAULT` which uses the Vanilla behavior, and `ALLOW` which forces the action to take place, regardless if it would have originally.
-The result of an event can be set by calling `setResult` with an `Event.Result` on the event.
-Not all events have results, an event with a result will be annotated with `@HasResult`.
+Some events have an `Event$Result`.
+A result can be one of three things: `DENY` which stops the event, `DEFAULT` which uses the Vanilla behavior, and `ALLOW` which forces the action to take place, regardless if it would have originally.
+The result of an event can be set by calling `#setResult` with an `Event$Result` on the event.
+Not all events have results; an event with a result will be annotated with `@HasResult`.

 !!! important
     Different events may use results in different ways, refer to the event's JavaDoc before using the result.